-Odo in Star Trek: Deep Space Nine discovered that he was actually a member of a dangerous race of shapeshifters who were also the leaders of The Dominion, the Big Bad of the series.
-Bonus points here, because his species was (due to their powers) actually called "changelings".
-This was presumably an intentional joke.
+- Odo in Star Trek: Deep Space Nine discovered that he was actually a member of a dangerous race of shapeshifters who were also the leaders of The Dominion, the Big Bad of the series.
+Bonus points here, because his species was (due to their powers) actually called "changelings", just as the changelings in legends did.

 Myth And Legend